Good Manufacturing Practice Workshop

 Who Should Attend?

-This workshop on Good Manufacturing Practice is designed for cell biologists, technologists, research scientists, process engineers and trainees (and other end users) who are working or plan to work, in areas associated with the manufacturing of cell therapies, or want to expand their knowledge on advancing cell therapy projects towards the clinic.
+This workshop on Good Manufacturing Practice is designed for cell biologists, technologists, research scientists, process engineers and trainees (and other end users) who are working or plan to work in areas associated with the manufacturing of cell therapies, or want to expand their knowledge on advancing cell therapy projects towards the clinic.

 Workshop Learning Objectives

-- International Harmonization guidelines, HC guidelines: Safety of Human Cells, Tissues and Organs for Transplantation Regulations (CTO Regulations)
+- Health Canada Food & Drug Regulations: Safety of Human Cells, Tissues and Organs for Transplantation Regulations (CTO Regulations) and associated standards

 - Foundation for the Accreditation of Cellular Therapy (FACT)